yurishkuro/opentracing-tutorial/csharp/src/lesson01/README.md

 A trace is a directed acyclic graph of spans.
 A span is a logical representation of some work done in your application.
 Each span has these minimum attributes: an operation name, a start time, and a finish time.

 Let's create a trace that consists of just a single span.
-To do that we need an instance of the `io.opentracing.Tracer`.
+To do that we need an instance of the `OpenTracing.ITracer`.
 We can use a global instance returned by `OpenTracing.Util.GlobalTracer.Instance`.

 ```csharp